gregharding/VRope/README.md

 License
 -------

 The original VRope 0.3 contained no licensing.
 This version of VRope uses the MIT License.
-We reserve the right to change this license based on any requests from the original author [patrickC](http://cleverhamstergames.com).
+We reserve the right to change this license based on any requests from the original author [Patrick Corrieri](http://drycactus.com).

 MIT License.